Political Science Major

-Political science is a field which explores how governments function.
+Political Science is a field which explores how governments function.
 Political science students explore electoral systems and processes, governmental structures, public policy, lawmaking environments, economies, international relations, interpretation of law, and execution of laws.
 Graduates with political science backgrounds often pursue careers in law, government, non-profit organizations, public policy think-tanks, and education.

-History students at FVSU take courses examining American government, comparative politics, international relations, public administration, political theory, and research methods.
+Political Science students at FVSU take courses examining American government, comparative politics, international relations, public administration, political theory, and research methods.
 Students take courses in areas including legislative processes, public policy analysis, international politics, political parties, minority politics, and politics in developing countries, among others.

 Political science major Nia Tibbs is student body president.Learn more...